AmirSavand/savage-gaming/README.md

 - Custom damage system for balance between weapons and classes
 - Show car engine to player
 - Drop money pickups on death
+- Various objects (like ramps) to make the map more interesting

 ### Players